Variable Clustering via Distributionally Robust Nodewise Regression: Distributionally Robust Nodewise Regression

 According to Theorem \ref{thm:dro_relaxation}, a convex relaxation is

 In fact, we may replace the $L_1$ penalty $\norm{\vB\vLambda}_1$ with any convex function and still get a convex relaxation.

 The regularization weight parameter $\delta$ is nothing but the diameter of the uncertainty region.
-In simple words, the distributionally robust nodewise regression with squared loss \eqref{eq:DRO_optimization_problem} is approximately equivalent to a spectral-norm-regularized nodewise regression with square-root loss, where the strength of the regularization is controlled by the radius of the uncertainty region $\delta$.
-The spectral-norm (also called the operator norm) is widely used in the machine learning literature to describe the generalizability of a model by measuring its vulnerability against adversarial attacks (see, e.g., \citealp{Szegedy2014}).
+To wit, the distributionally robust nodewise regression with squared loss \eqref{eq:DRO_optimization_problem} is approximately equivalent to a spectral-norm-regularized nodewise regression with square-root loss, where the strength of the regularization is controlled by the radius of the uncertainty region $\delta$.
+The spectral-norm (also called the operator norm) is widely used in the machine learning literature to describe the generalizability of a model by measuring its vulnerability against adversarial attacks (see, e.g., \cite{Szegedy2014}).
 The same intuition applies to our problem.
 Let $l(x_t, \vB) = \norm{x_t-\vB^\t x_t}_2^2$ be the regression loss for a given parameter $\vB$ associated with an observation $x_t$.
-If the observation is modified with some perturbation $\xi$, then we have
+If $x_t$ is modified with some perturbation $\xi$, then we have

 This means that the magnitude of relative changes in the loss compared with the magnitude of the perturbation can be bounded by the spectral norm of $\vI-\vB$.
 This interpretation is consistent with the intuition that DRO minimizes the worst-case loss inside a plausible region.